-If you received Social Security benefits in 2010, they might be taxable.
+If you received Social Security benefits, they might be taxable.
 It depends on how much other income you had for the year.

 The first thing to do when determining of your Social Security benefits are taxable is to add 1/2 of your Social Security benefits to any other income you had.
 You then compare that amount to the base amount for your filing status.
 If the total exceeds that base amount, then some (but not all) of your Social Security may be taxable.